 Where is a good place to study and/or hangout?

-- Multicultural Center (Cushing): Provides a refrigerator, lockers, microwave, sink, and coffee machine that are open for use.
+- The Center for Intercultural Learning and Inclusion (Roger and Francine Jean Student Center Complex): Provides a refrigerator, lockers, microwave, sink, and coffee machine that are open for use.

 - Davison Hall